-EC pensioner receives 220K as retro payment
+EC pensioner receives Php 220,000 as retro payment

-TUGUEGARAO CITY - "The long wait is over" exclaimed Elvira Baingan after she received a total amount of P220,000.00 from the Employees Compensation Program as retroactive payment for her EC survivorship pension which was suspended from 2006 to April 2014.
+TUGUEGARAO CITY - "The long wait is over", said Elvira Baingan after she received a total amount of P220,000.00 from the Employees Compensation Program as retroactive payment for her EC survivorship pension which was suspended from 2006 to April 2014.
 Baingan is an EC survivorship pensioner since 1997 until it was abruptly ceased in 2006.